MicroEJ/Example-Java-Widget/README.md

 Screens are dynamically created as images (buffer in RAM) for the transition.
 This approach requires more RAM (twice the size of the screen in buffers) but is faster than the 2nd implementation.

 ## Dynamic
 Screens are drawn while moving.
 For each step of the transition, all widgets are drawn in the moving screen.
-This approach uses more CPU but fewer RAM.
+This approach uses more CPU but less RAM.
 Transition speed might be slower depending on the number of widgets to draw.

 # Project Setup
 First of all, you have to download the entire repository by using the `Download` button or by cloning the repository.
 After having retrieved the repository content, open MicroEJ and then import _Existing project into workspace_ by selecting either the ZIP file or the root directory.